-This is an advanced clinical social work practice course designed to increase students' knowledge and skills for intervening with families.
-The course engages students in: 1) exploring the development of family therapy and the dimensions of family treatment in social work practice; 2) using major models of family therapy for assessment and intervention; 3) identifying key family processes to include belief systems, individual family roles, and individual communication patterns and dynamics; and 4) identifying major research findings in family therapy.
+This is an advanced direct practice social work course designed to increase students' knowledge and skills for intervening with families.
+The course engages students in: 1) exploring the development of family therapy and the dimensions of family treatment in social work practice; 2) building on conceptual, analytical, and practice skills necessary for thorough use of family therapy models; 3) and developing skills to assess family intervention.

-CSSW 521: Supervision and Consultation in Clinical Practice.
-3 credits
+CSSW 521: Supervision and Consultation

+in Clinical Practice.

-This course provides concepts and principles of supervision and consultation.
+The course provides concepts and principles of supervision and consultation.
 Attention is given to emerging trends and practices in supervision, staff development, personnel utilization and assessment.
 The course explores the history, rolls, techniques and practices involved in the supervisory process.
-The course is designed for the experienced student who desires and expects to become an agency supervisor within the next few years, and to assist practicing supervisors to develop additional competencies.
-Attention is given to issues of clinical supervision and licensure.
+The course is designed for the experience student who desires and expects to become an agency supervisor within the next three years.